AlvanChance/alvanchance/README.md

 ## Skills and Development

-* HTML / CSS / JS / BOOTSTRAP
+* HTML / CSS / PHP / JS / BOOTSTRAP

 - 🔭 I’m currently working on I’m currently working on this page, and becoming an AWS Cloud Practitioner.
 - 🌱 I’m currently learning I’m currently learning Improving knowledge on AWS and Cloud Architecture prior to undertaking my cloud certifications.